richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

 ### Client-side Layers

-- Fetch all features at once.
-All features are available on the client-side.
+- Fetch all features at once and store on the client.
 - Uniform API
 - Responsive and fast performance.